Skip to main content

 What is a PWA? #

-Beyond just a Web App Manifest and Service worker though, PWAs also have access to many advanced, low-level capabilities that web apps historically have not had access to.
+Beyond just a Web App Manifest and Service Worker, PWAs also have access to many advanced, low-level capabilities that web apps historically have not had access to.
 This includes things such as:

 And much more!

-Many of these APIs have historically required you to use Electron, Cordova or some other WebView solution, you can now achieve the same functionality using JavaScript running in your browser.
+Many of these APIs have historically required you to use Electron, Cordova, or some other WebView-based solution, but you can now achieve the same functionality using JavaScript running in your browser.

 Yes!
-PWAs are basically advanced web apps, so they work perfectly fine in a normal browser tab, just like any other web app or web site.
+PWAs are basically advanced web apps, so they work perfectly fine in a normal browser tab, just like any other web app or website.
 However, they can also run as installed apps!
-This means that users can get into your experience in whichever way they choose, whether through an app stores or browser, with no install needed to get started through the browser!
+This means that users can get into your experience in whichever way they choose, whether through app stores or browser, with no install needed to get started through the browser!

 No, you cannot.
-This would break a few of the key advantages PWAs have, including the fact that this would prevent the app from running in the browser, plus would mean that your app is calling code that is running outside of the browsers sandbox, potentially opening security holes.
+This would break a few of the key advantages PWAs have, including the fact that this would prevent the app from running in the browser, plus it would mean that your app is calling code that is running outside of the browser's sandbox, potentially opening security holes.

 Advantages of PWAs over native apps #

-PWAs are not the right stack for every app type out there, and there are of course places where platform-specific (native) apps will have their place, but PWAs can work for most apps AND provide key advantages over native apps:
+PWAs are not the right stack for every app type out there, and there are of course places where platform-specific (native) apps will have their place, but PWAs can work for a large majority of apps AND provide some key advantages over native apps:

 Get started building your new PWA today at Progressive Web App Intro Workshop.